datagrok-ai/public/CONTRIB.md

 6. Do not mix "refactoring" with a new feature
 7. Do not create unnecessary merge loops.
 To pull changes after commit creation use `git pull --rebase`.
 8. Push one commit at a time to avoid unexpected GitHub Actions behavior.

+## Performance recommendations

+### DataFrame

+Do not use row-based access for iterating over rows when [performance](help/develop/advanced/performance.md) matters (pretty much anytime when the size of the dataset is not known in advance).
+Each call to `row(i)` creates a `Row` object that is unnecessary, since the underlying storage is columnar.
+Only use it for passing a reference to a particular row.
+Prefer using `column.get(i)` methods, instead.

+### Iterables

+When working with iterables, **DO NOT** create arrays for the sole purpose of iterating over their elements, this is wasteful.
+Consider using [wu](https://github.com/fitzgen/wu.js/) instead, it is already included with Datagrok.
+For instance, instead of using `Array.from(values).length` use `wu(values).length`.